arun-mani-j/Takshi/README.md

 **Short and simple, Alpha Zeta Bot automates the above task for you.**

 ## Features ##
- 1. Automatic reminders_
+ 1. Automatic reminders
   Some users join the gateway group and just forget.
 The bot takes care of reminding them (without using water to wake them up).
- 2. Periodic removals_
+ 2. Periodic removals
   There are some good users who join the gateway group and just never care about any reminders.
 The bot automatically removes them.
- 3. Refreshes invite links_
+ 3. Refreshes invite links
   The bot refreshes the invite links to avoid being stolen.
- 4. Integrated network_
+ 4. Integrated network
   The bot links its personal message, gateway group, real group and admins group.
 This offers additional facility in moderation, as you will see in later sections.
- 5. Written in Python, 100 % free and open source.
+ 5. Written in Python, 100 % free and open source
   You need not pay the developers, think of them or even thank them.
 Deploy the bot yourself, and enjoy life.

 ## Installation ##